wecanfuture/InstaPy/docs/How_to_Raspberry.md

 > Assuming you've modified quickstart.py to your liking and added your Instagram login to instapy.py

-28. sudo xvfb-run python quickstart.py
+28. sudo xvfb-run -a python quickstart.py
 >I installed TMUX to help run this headless, so that I can disconnect from the session and have the program continue to run on the rpi3

 29. sudo apt-get install tmux (more info found here: https://github.com/tmux/tmux)